Muz32/Economic-Analytics/README.md

-# Economic Analysis of Australia's Major Trading Partners
+# Economic Analysis of Australia and its Major Trading Partners

 ![Web Page Preview](./images/map%20of%20trading%20partners.png)